 For the money, we think this is the best cat food.

-3. Orijen Six Fish Grain-Free Dry Cat Food – Premium Choice
+4. Orijen Six Fish Grain-Free Dry Cat Food

 It does not contain any corn, soy, wheat, or tapioca.
-It is also completely free from chicken and grain, which is helpful for cats with sensitivities.
+This best cat food for adult cats is also completely free from chicken and grain, which is helpful for cats with sensitivities.
 These ingredients are very commonly found in cat food, so some cats are more prone to developing a sensitivity to them.

 This kibble is also coated with freeze-dried liver, which can be helpful for picky cats.
 The liver makes the food taste and smell better, which can entice a cat’s appetite.
 It is crafted in the USA, but the ingredients come from around the world.

-4. Crave with Protein from Chicken and Salmon
+6. Crave with Protein from Chicken and Salmon Cat Food

 Crave is a newer brand that is moderately expensive.
 The Crave with Protein from Chicken and Salmon formula is no different.
 It includes real chicken as the first ingredient, which is a quality option for most felines.
 The chicken meal follows up as the second ingredient.
 While there is some misunderstanding surrounding this ingredient, it is just concentrated, dehydrated chicken.